pandrikopoul/EEG-MFTNet/README.md

 ```

-4. To perform model interpretation as well as the  trustworthiness test of the interpretation method used, open the Jupyter notebook Model_interpretation_sub_6_Session_4.ipynb and run all the cells sequentially from the beginning.4.
-To conduct model interpretation and assess the trustworthiness of the interpretation method, open the Jupyter notebook Model_interpretation_sub_6_Session_4.ipynb and execute all cells sequentially from the beginning.
+4. To conduct model interpretation and assess the trustworthiness of the interpretation method, open the Jupyter notebook Model_interpretation_sub_6_Session_4.ipynb and execute all cells sequentially from the beginning.